 Official name: Hellenic Republic

-Location: Greece is located at the southeast end of Europe and it is the southernmost country of the Balkan Peninsula, bordering the Aegean Sea, Ionian Sea, and the Mediterranean Sea.
-Its neighboring countries are Bulgaria, Macedonia, Albania and Turkey.
+Location: Greece is located at the southeast end of Europe and is the southernmost country of the Balkan Peninsula, bordering the Aegean, Ionian, and Mediterranean Seas.
+Its neighbouring countries are Bulgaria, North Macedonia, Albania and Turkey

 Area:131,957 sq km or 50,949 sq mi

 Landscape: mostly mountains with ranges extending into the sea as peninsulas or chains of islands